 The common portions of the building are not, contrary to common wisdom, the property of the syndicate of co-ownership.
-They are owned by all the co-owners, in joint ownership (indivision).
+They are owned by all the co-owners, in joint ownership (indivision) and serve for their common use.
 When buying its private portion, the co-owner acquires a share of the common portions of the immovable which are for the common use of all the co-owners.
 The syndicate’s purpose is to ensure their maintenance and conservation.

 In the absence of specific provisions in the declaration of co-ownership, are deemed to be common portions, the ground, yards, verandas or balconies, parks and gardens, access ways, stairways and elevators, passageways and halls, common service areas, parking and storage areas, basements, foundations and main walls of buildings, and common equipment and apparatus, such as the central heating and air-conditioning systems and the piping and wiring.
 Any of these items can be common portions even though they run through private portions.

 Among the common portions, some are for restricted use.
 The Civil Code of Québec provides specific rules for these common portions, in particular as regards the apportionment of the co-owners’ contribution to the common expenses.
 These are, either by their nature or by their situation, intended for the exclusive use of certain co-owners or sometimes only one.
 The use of a common portion for restricted use is not a property right.
 It is a simple right of use that can be temporary or permanent.
 For some, these distinctions may seem simple, a priori, although several syndicates of co-owners do not always manage to decide between them in their building.